 To ensure the integrity of metadata in an SDI environment in any production step, the metadata is delivered in the “Control Track”.
 The Control Track is a “time-code like” audio signal and can be treated as a regular audio channel.
 This ensures the synchronization of metadata with its corresponding audio and video signal.
 The Control Track is robust enough to survive A/D and D/A conversions, level changes, sample rate conversions or frame-wise editing.
 The Control Track does not force audio equipment to be put into data mode or non-audio mode in order to pass through.

-To learn how to create MPEG-H in live productions for sports events, music shows or any other production scenario, watch our MPEG-H Audio Live Production Tutorial series
+To learn how to create MPEG-H in live productions for sports events, music shows or any other production scenario, watch our MPEG-H Live and Broadcast Tutorial series

 MPEG-H Audio Production Tools